Why Your U.S. Car Insurance Doesn't Work in Mexico

 The Border Zone Exception (And Its Limits)

-Some U.S. insurers do extend limited coverage — typically for vehicle theft or physical damage — within 20 to 25 kilometers (roughly 12–15 miles) of the U.S.-Mexico border.
+Some U.S. insurers do extend limited coverage — typically for vehicle theft or physical damage — within 20 to 25 miles of the U.S.-Mexico border.
 Texas policies, in particular, may provide some automatic coverage near the border under state guidelines.
 However, this is a critical point: even these limited extensions are not recognized by Mexican law enforcement or courts for liability purposes.
 If you cause an accident, injure someone, or damage property, Mexican authorities will demand proof of a valid Mexican liability policy — and a U.S. policy simply won't satisfy that requirement.

 Mexican Law: What's Required and What Happens Without It